Wunder von Lengede: In popular culture

-In 1969, Rudolf Jugert made the first movie about the events.
+In 1969, Rudolf Jugert made the first movie about the events (Das Wunder von Lengede).
 Several TV documentaries have been shot as well, such as Das Wunder von Lengede oder Ich wünsch' keinem was wir mitgemacht haben in 1979 by ZDF and Das Drama von Lengede, Protokoll einer Katastrophe in 2003 by WDR.

 In 2003, a two-part television film titled Das Wunder von Lengede (or A Light in Dark Places) was produced by German television station Sat.1.
 The film was written by Benedikt Röskau based on the recollections of one of the rescued miners.
 It was directed by Kaspar Heidelbach and featured Heino Ferch, Jan Josef Liefers, Günther Maria Halmer, Heike Makatsch, Axel Prahl, Uwe Rohde, Armin Rohde, Klaus J. Behrendt and Thomas Heinze.
 It was first broadcast on 9–10 November 2003 and was televised in Sweden, among others.

 The film won a Grimme Award in 2004.

 The television series Thunderbirds (1965–1966), about a rescue organization, was inspired by this disaster.